 A site about food would not be complete without discussing healthy foods and cooking with heart healthy recipes.
 It is important for all~ but especially those of us over thirty-nine?

 This is is just a personal opinion but I believe that cooking at home in many cases is a healthier option, since we can directly control what goes into our foods.
 This is obviously true of the fast food establishments.
 However, going to quality restaurants that use good produce is always a better choice.
 Choose your restaurants for quality.
-That being said, I occasionally made a pilgrimage to In-and-Out for a double-double, but that is a very rare treat and they do use great product.
+That being said, I occasionally made a pilgrimage to In-and-Out for a double-double, but that is a very rare treat and they do make a great burger.

 In the following information we will discuss how to “lighten” some recipes and show many of our great heart healthy recipes that already meet the guidelines.
 There are some great links and resources,some have some tasty heart healthy recipes also.
 Isn’t it great that grilling lends itself so readily to healthy eating?
 Now admittedly, some of the foods on our site are not light~ nor are they intended for daily consumption.
 Pulled pork everyday would not be a good idea.
 However, a balanced diet and healthy grilling can certainly go together deliciously.
 We usually grill seafood, vegetables, and always utilize healthy oils.
 Using healthier food products such as grass fed beef and incorporating organic foods play into this equation as well.